MOD-Magazine/MOD-Magazine/April23/call-for-volunteers.md

 author: Jamalam
 ---

 To conclude our first MOD!
-Magazine issue, I'd first like to thank the tiny team!
-We couldn't have done this with one less person, so thank you for your faith.
+Magazine issue, I'd first like to thank our tiny team!
+We couldn't have done this with one less person, so thank you everyone for your faith.

-With that said, we need you!
+With that said, we need _you_!
 This issue is something of a proof-of-concept to draw attention to the project; we want to make the best thing we can, and for that we need more people.